heremaps/xyz-documentation/docs/api/devguide/workwithfeatures.md

 ## Delete Multiple Features

-You can get rid of specific features by sending this request with their feature IDs
+You can remove specific features by sending this request with their feature IDs

 ### Request